MSpekkio/SotmWorkshop/README.md

 It should look like this:

     \SotmWorkshopMoonwolf
+        Atlas
         manifest.json
         SotmWorkshop.Moonwolf.dll

-The art files are too large to include in a release file, but can be downloaded separately from the Assets folder and placed in the mod folder like below.
+The large card art files are too large to include in a release file, but can be downloaded separately from the Assets folder and placed in the mod folder like below.

     \SotmWorkshopMoonwolf
        Atlas